koh-gt/ferriteclassic-core/depends/description.md

 For each build, the sysroot is wiped and the (recursive) dependencies are installed.
-This makes each build deterministic, since there will never be any unknown files available to cause side-effects.
+This makes each build deterministic, since there will never be any unknown files available to cause side-effeccts.

 ### Each package is cached and only rebuilt as needed.